Upper and Lower Blepharoplasty

 As with any surgery, it is important to be realistic with your expectations.
 Our goal is to turn back time, not make you look different.

 Recovery after Blepharoplasty

 You will leave with sutures and you will be asked to use an ointment on the suture line.
 The surgery staff will give you specific post-op instructions both verbally and in writing.
 You may use ice packs and Tylenol during your recovery.
 Most patients need to plan to be off work for 3-5 days and bruising and swelling is to be expected and should improve by the end of 2 weeks.
 You will be asked to return to see Dr. Pfeiffer for a follow-up where she will remove your sutures.
 Makeup and contact lenses must be avoided during the first 2 weeks after surgery.

 Although patients may experience swelling and bruising, improvement in appearance may continue for up to a year.
-Side effects although uncommon, may include: reaction to anesthesia, infection, double or blurred vision, dry eye, Uneven healing or scarring may occur, but is rare and may require further surgery.
 The incision scars are concealed and will fade over time.
 Although aging continues, the results of blepharoplasty are long-lasting.